-I heard that short sentence more times than I could count when I was a kid.
+I’ve been told to “be polite” more times than I could count when I was a kid.

 How to Be Polite in Spanish: Essential Phrases and Tips

 Spanish social situations shouldn’t make your pulse race or your heart hammer.
 Just remember that people are pretty much the same all over.
 Spanish-speaking countries have some of the friendliest people on the planet living in them.
 (That’s an observation based on personal experience!)
 So, the first thing you should do is relax.
-Then, use some of these basic tips:

 Using Usted and Ustedes